danielsoutar/daggery/README.md

 * `FunctionDAG`
 * `AsyncFunctionDAG`

-A `FunctionDAG` represents a graph of functions, while an `AsyncFunctionDAG` represents a graph of async functions (wow!).
-Both can take in a graph description via a string encoding a linear sequence of operations, using the following format in the example below:
+A `FunctionDAG` represents a DAG of functions, while an `AsyncFunctionDAG` represents a DAG of async functions (wow!).
+Both can take in a string encoding a linear sequence of operations, using the following format in the example below:

 ```python
 # Note that frozen=True is used for all nodes - and is required by Daggery.